Agungvpzz/Survival-Analysis/README.md

       - `Payment Method`: Those using `electronic check` as a payment method show a 45.29% churn rate, nearly three times higher than other methods.
       - `PaperlessBilling`: Customers enrolled in `paperless billing` have a 33.57% churn rate, more than double that of those who are not (16.33%).
    - **Service Features**:
       - `InternetService`: Customers with internet service (either `fiber optic` or `DSL`) show significantly higher churn compared to those without.
-Specifically, `fiber optic` users have a 41.89% churn rate, more than twice that of `DSL` users (18.96%), and nearly six times that of customers `without internet service`.
+Specifically, `fiber optic` customers have a 41.89% churn rate, more than twice that of `DSL` customers (18.96%), and nearly six times that of customers `without internet service`.
-         - This distinction between internet users and non-users also impacts related features: `OnlineSecurity`, `OnlineBackup`, `DeviceProtection`, `TechSupport`, `StreamingTV`, and `StreamingMovies`.
+         - This distinction between internet customers and non-customers also impacts related features: `OnlineSecurity`, `OnlineBackup`, `DeviceProtection`, `TechSupport`, `StreamingTV`, and `StreamingMovies`.
       - `OnlineSecurity`: Customers without this service experience a 41.77% churn rate, nearly three times higher than subscribers.
-      - `TechSupport`: Those lacking tech support show a 41.64% churn rate, almost triple that of users with support.
+      - `TechSupport`: Those lacking tech support show a 41.64% churn rate, almost triple that of customers with support.
-      - `OnlineBackup`: Customers not using online backup have a 39.93% churn rate, nearly twice as high as users who do.
+      - `OnlineBackup`: Customers not using online backup have a 39.93% churn rate, nearly twice as high as customers who do.

 ### 3. Churn Distribution Across Tenure Periods